xawen/Docker-Plex-Auto-Collections/README.md

-# Docker-ns-letsencrypt
+# Docker-Plex-Auto-Collections

 A Docker image to run the [Plex-Auto-Collections script](https://github.com/vladimir-tutin/Plex-Auto-Collections).
+This is intended to run the script on a schedule to create Collections from dynamic lists like an [IMDB Most Popular Search] (https://www.imdb.com/search/title/?title_type=feature&moviemeter=1,300).
+Since the image server isn't needed for that, the script is set to run with the --noserver option.

 ## Discussion
 TBD